Genitourinary Malignancies - Board Review Summary

 - MFS, not BCR or FFBF, is the validated surrogate for OS in prostate RT trials.

-- Cribriform / intraductal prostate cancer should not be managed with surveillance.
+- Cribriform / intraductal prostate cancer should not be managed with casual surveillance.

 - Prostate moderate hypofractionation standard: 60 Gy / 20.